Laura L. Van Eerd

 External Funding Partners

-- Quantify the effect of long-term cover crop use on crop productivity and nitrogen (N) dynamics.
+- Assess the effect of long-term cover crop use on crop productivity, N dynamics and soil quality.

-- Evaluate the impact of long-term multi-species cover crop on crop productivity and N dynamics.
+- Evaluate the impact of cover crop planting date on crop productivity, N dynamics and soil quality.

-- Knowing the long-term impact (positive or negative) of cover crops on crop yield and yield stability over the years may assist growers' management decisions when choosing cover crop practices that maintain crop productivity and competitiveness.
+- The determination of how different cover crops on the long-term impact of cover crops on soil health will assist growers’ management decisions when choosing cover crop practices that maximize soil health.